LineageOS/lineage_wiki/_includes/templates/device_specific/before_recovery_install_g12.md

 ## Forcibly unlocking the bootloader

+This generation of Amlogic devices include a unique boot mode called "Burn Mode", which we will be utilizing to forcibly unlock the device's bootloader.
+`aml-flash-tool` is Radxa's wrapper script for Amlogic's official `update` tool, which allows interfacing with burn mode.
+It's only available for Linux, though a VM will suffice.

+{% include alerts/warning.html content="Please note that both `aml-flash-tool` and `update` are known to be somewhat finicky on specific host platforms (e.g. AMD machines).
+If you see any failures in flashing, return to step 2 and try again." %}

  1. Run the following command to ascertain the device's current bootloader lock state:
  ```
  fastboot getvar unlocked